ponylang/pony-tutorial/docs/testing/ponycheck.md

     h.assert_eq[String](arg1, arg1)
 ```

-A Property needs a name for identification in test output.
-We created a Generator by using one of the many convenience factory methods and combinators defined in the [Generators](https://stdlib.ponylang.iok/ponycheck-Generators) primitive and we used [PropertyHelper](https://stdlib.ponylang.io/ponycheck-PropertyHelper) to assert on a (in this case trivial) condition that should hold for all samples
+A `Property` needs a name for identification in test output.
+We created a `Generator` by using one of the many convenience factory methods and combinators defined in the [`Generators`](https://stdlib.ponylang.iok/PonyCheck-Generators) primitive and we used [`PropertyHelper`](https://stdlib.ponylang.io/PonyCheck-PropertyHelper) to assert on a condition that should hold for all samples

-Here is the classical List reverse properties from the QuickCheck paper adapted to Pony Arrays:
+Below is a classical List reverse properties from the QuickCheck paper adapted to Pony Arrays:

 ```pony
 use "ponycheck"